halogenjs/model/Readme.md

 ### .reinit( hypermedia )

-Reinit is specific to Hyperbone Model.
+Reinit is specific to Halogen Model.
 It returns all properties to any default values set in the model prototype and then merges in the newly loaded Hypermedia.
 Change events for issued for everything that's changed between the two versions.
-In a way this is more of an internal method to be used by Hyperbone IO but if you're using jQuery or some other separate HTTP system then .
+In a way this is more of an internal method to be used by Halogen Resource but if you're using jQuery or some other separate HTTP system then this is a much cleaner way of updating your local models.

 ```js
 var MyModel = Model.extend({